barde/radiosolar/README.md

 + Create your credentials.h
 + Compile and flash the code with either the Arduino IDE, PlatformIO or the Espressif IDF

+#### Recommended tooling

+Install [PlatformIO](http://platformio.org/) - most comfortably from the extension manager in [Visual Studio Code](https://code.visualstudio.com/).
+Select your board and use the initialization command.
+Restart the IDE on every dialog requesting you to do so until no more dialogs appear.
+Connect your device and start the upload task.
+You should be ready.

 #### credentials.h

-Save as credentials.h in the src directory.
+Save as credentials.h in the src directory and fill in your data.

 ```cpp
 unsigned long myChannelNumber = 123456;